 Follow along to these leg exercises with physical therapist Liliana in the YouTube video above.

 Leg exercises for stroke patients can help improve your gait (manner of walking) and balance.
 Training the legs can also help reduce the risk of falling, which is a priority for stroke patients.

 1. Knee Extensions

-From a seated position, extend your left leg until it’s parallel to the floor.
+For this stroke recovery exercises, start in a seated position.
+Then, extend your left leg until it’s parallel to the floor.
 Avoid locking your knee.
 Then, slowly bring your foot back down to the floor.

 Repeat with your right leg, alternating back and forth between legs for a total of 20 repetitions (10 on each leg).

 For this second leg exercise, stay in a seated position, and then lift your affected leg up into your chest.
 Then place your foot back down onto the floor.

 Repeat on the other leg, alternating back and forth for a total of 10 repetitions.